Assessing the Risk and Potential of Corteva Inc.'s (CTVA) Stock

-The stock of Corteva Inc. (CTVA) has seen a -4.78% decrease in the past week, with a -6.99% drop in the past month, and a -4.81% decrease in the past quarter.
-The volatility ratio for the week is 2.77%, and the volatility levels for the past 30 days are at 2.45% for CTVA.
-The simple moving average for the last 20 days is -3.02% for CTVA stock, with a simple moving average of -1.21% for the last 200 days.
+The stock of Corteva Inc. (CTVA) has gone down by -4.94% for the week, with a -8.39% drop in the past month and a -9.07% drop in the past quarter.
+The volatility ratio for the week is 2.80%, and the volatility levels for the past 30 days are 2.46% for CTVA.
+The simple moving average for the last 20 days is -7.21% for CTVA stock, with a simple moving average of -6.09% for the last 200 days.

 Is It Worth Investing in Corteva Inc. (NYSE: CTVA) Right Now?

-Corteva Inc. (NYSE: CTVA) has a higher price-to-earnings ratio of 35.57x compared to its average ratio, and the 36-month beta value for CTVA is at 0.82.
-Analysts have varying views on the stock, with 16 analysts rating it as a “buy,” 3 rating it as “overweight,” 6 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for Corteva Inc. (NYSE: CTVA) is above average at 34.56x.
+The 36-month beta value for CTVA is also noteworthy at 0.82.
+There are mixed opinions on the stock, with 16 analysts rating it as a “buy,” 3 rating it as “overweight,” 6 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored

-The average price suggested by analysts for CTVA is $72.85, which is $12.94 above the current market price.
-The public float for CTVA is 711.18M, and currently, shorts hold a 0.86% of that float.
-The average trading volume for CTVA on March 14, 2023 was 3.36M shares.
+The average price estimated by analysts for CTVA is $72.85, which is $15.94 above than the current price.
+The public float for CTVA is 711.18M, and at present, short sellers hold a 0.86% of that float.
+The average trading volume of CTVA on March 17, 2023 was 3.38M shares.

 CTVA) stock’s latest price update

-Corteva Inc. (NYSE: CTVA)’s stock price has increased by 2.29 compared to its previous closing price of 58.62.
-However, the company has seen a -4.78% decrease in its stock price over the last five trading sessions.
+Corteva Inc. (NYSE: CTVA)’s stock price has increased by 0.19 compared to its previous closing price of 56.85.
+However, the company has experienced a -4.94% decline in its stock price over the last five trading sessions.
 Barron’s reported on 02/17/23 that Corteva CEO Chuck Magro Bought Up Stock

 Analysts’ Opinion of CTVA

-The stock of Corteva Inc. (CTVA) has seen a -4.78% decrease in the past week, with a -6.99% drop in the past month, and a -4.81% decrease in the past quarter.
-The volatility ratio for the week is 2.77%, and the volatility levels for the past 30 days are at 2.45% for CTVA.
-The simple moving average for the last 20 days is -3.02% for CTVA stock, with a simple moving average of -1.21% for the last 200 days.
+The stock of Corteva Inc. (CTVA) has gone down by -4.94% for the week, with a -8.39% drop in the past month and a -9.07% drop in the past quarter.
+The volatility ratio for the week is 2.80%, and the volatility levels for the past 30 days are 2.46% for CTVA.
+The simple moving average for the last 20 days is -7.21% for CTVA stock, with a simple moving average of -6.09% for the last 200 days.

 Analysts’ Opinion of CTVA